manish-infracloud/citadel/prometheus/README.md

 ### Assignments

 - [ ] Create a dashboard with multiple panels showing memory, cpu usage
-- [ ] Export a dashboard as json and import it into another grafana instance
+- [ ] Export a dashboard as json and import it into another Grafana instance
-- [ ] Provision a dashboard on grafana startup
+- [ ] Provision a dashboard on Grafana startup

 ## Reference Links
 - [Prometheus docs](https://prometheus.io/docs/introduction/overview/)